Ozuoba

-Ozuoba Port Harcourt is a town in Obia/Akpor Local Government Area in Rivers State, Nigeria.
+Ozuoba Port Harcourt is a town in Obio/Akpor Local Government Area in Rivers State, Nigeria.

 Description

 Ozuoba as a town shares boundaries with Choba, Rumuosi, Ogbogoro and NTA.
 Ozuoba is one of 17 electoral wards administered by the Obio-Akpor Local Government Council.

 Ozuoba was originally an Ikwerre village on the outer fringes of Port Harcourt, governed by a paramount king.
 The current King is His Royal Majesty Eze Ozuowuowu Levi Amos Oriebe JP.

-The National Open University of Nigeria is situated in Obiri-Ikwere Junction, NTA/Choba Road, Ozuoba, Rivers State.
+The National Open University of Nigeria is situated in Obiri-ikwerre Junction, NTA/Choba Road, Ozuoba, Rivers State.
 Ozuoba is located 469.2 km/291.5 miles from Abuja, Nigeria's Federal capital territory.